bedrocklinux/bedrocklinux-website/markdown/1.0beta2/quickstart.md

 - sed -n 's/^~(username~):/br&/p' /etc/passwd | sed 's,:[^:]\*$,:/bin/sh,' >> /etc/passwd
 - sed -n 's/^~(username~):/br&/p' /etc/shadow >> /etc/shadow

-Next we'll need to add groups.
-If you get a "group ~(group-name~) in use", this simply indicates you already have the group; no harm done.
+Next we'll need to add expected users and groups.
+If you get a "in use" error, this simply indicates you already have the user or group; no harm done.

-Adding typical expected groups:

 - {class="rcmd"}
 - addgroup -g 0 root